nittifra/ua-ssl-neuro/README.md

 ```
 ## Configuration file

-Training is controlled by a YAML file (example: ./configs/custom.yaml).
+Training is controlled by a YAML file (example: ./configs/custom.yaml)
-You should include at least number of classes and name of classes.